seclab-ucr/ShadowBlock/README.md

 │   └── v8_patch.diff
 ├── README.md
 └── src
-    └── shadowblock_css_socket_server.cpp
+    └── shadowblock_elemhide_server.cc
 ```

 We provide both the binaries (**download them from GitHub's [`release` tab](https://github.com/seclab-ucr/ShadowBlock/releases)**) and source code (as Chromium patches) to allow for reproducibility and future extensions from research commiunity.

 ## Run
 Binaries are located in the release folder.
 Please follow the steps below to run it.
+(Linux)
+1. Unzip the folder `ShadowBlock-Linux` from `ShadowBlock-Linux.tar.gz`;
+(Mac OS X)
-1. Unzip the folder `ShadowBlock-Release` from `ShadowBlock-Release.tar.gz`;
+1. Unzip the folder `ShadowBlock-OSX` from `ShadowBlock-OSX.zip`;
-2. Run the standalone socket server to supply with site-specific CSS HTML rules by `./shadowblock_css_socket_server`;
+(Linux)
+2. Open another terminal and start Chromium with a fresh user profile by `ShadowBlock-Linux/chrome --no-sandbox --user-data-dir=/PATH/TO/NEW/PROFILE`.
+Note you need to wait for several (~5) minutes for Chromium to automatically download the EasyList that will be used by ShadowBlock;
+(Mac OS X)
-3. Open another terminal and start Chromium with a fresh user profile by `ShadowBlock-Release/chrome --no-sandbox --user-data-dir=/PATH/TO/NEW/PROFILE`.
-Note you need to wait for several minutes for Chromium to automatically download the EasyList that will be used by ShadowBlock;
+2. Open another terminal and start Chromium with a fresh user profile by `ShadowBlock-OSX/Chromium.app/Contents/MacOS/Chromium --no-sandbox --user-data-dir=/PATH/TO/NEW/PROFILE`.
+Note you need to wait for several (~5) minutes for Chromium to automatically download the EasyList that will be used by ShadowBlock;
-4. Once the `Indexed Rules` folder is generated under the `Subreousrce Filter` folder in user profile (i.e. `/PATH/TO/NEW/PROFILE` in Step 3), it means the compatible EasyList is already in place and you are ready to browse.
+3. Once the `Indexed Rules` folder is generated under the `Subreousrce Filter` folder in user profile (i.e. `/PATH/TO/NEW/PROFILE` in Step 3), the compatible EasyList file is already in place and you are ready to browse.
 Be advised that (i) the downloaded filter list is a truncated version, with the least-frequently-used rules filtered out to speed up the page loads.
 If you prefer a complete list, refer to this [tutorial](https://cs.chromium.org/chromium/src/components/subresource_filter/FILTER_LIST_GENERATION.md); and (ii) this generation process only needs to be performed once as the downloaded ruleset persists in the profile;
-5. Restart Chromium and browse normally.
-Make sure the `shadowblock_css_socket_server` is always running in background.
+4. Restart Chromium and browse normally.

 ## Build from scratch
 Our source code is provided as Chromium patches.
 Follow these steps to apply and integrate them into stock Chromium.